ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

     there were attempts to make it possible to match on multiple patterns.
 No solution was found, in part because this would make it different from regular case-expressions.
-    - If lambda expressions could have multiple clauses as well as guards, they could be used instead of `-XLambdaCase`, and they can already match on multiple patterns.
+    - If there were an expression that had pattern matching syntax more similar to lambda expressions but which could also have guards and multiple clauses, it could be used instead of `-XLambdaCase` and would be able to match on multiple patterns.
  2. The extension `-XMultiWayIf` essentially introduces standalone guards, simplifying the use of guards that aren't at the outermost level of a function declaration or case-expression.
 Among other things, this made it easier to use guards inside of lambda expressions.
-    - If lambda expressions could have guards and weren't required to have at least one parameter, they could be used instead of `-XMultiWayIf`.
+    - If there were an expression similar to lambda expressions that could have guards and wasn't required to have at least one parameter, it could be used instead of `-XMultiWayIf`.
 This includes all uses of `-XMultiWayIf`, not just those inside of lambdas (see Example section).
  3. During the implementation of `-XLambdaCase`,